bp/resqpy/docs/tutorial/working_with_equinor_pyscal.rst

 We will be moving water-oil relperm data between resqpy's :class:`resqpy.olio.relperm.RelPerm` class and pyscal's :class:`pyscal.WaterOil` class.

-Please note that similar workflows can be used for moving gas-oil data to/from the :class:`pyscal.pyscal.GasOil` class.
+Please note that similar workflows can be used for moving gas-oil data to/from the :class:`pyscal.GasOil` class.

 Importing the relperm and wateroil modules
 --------------------------------------
-In this tutorial we will be moving water-oil relperm data between the ``RelPerm`` object's :meth:`resqpy.olio.relperm.dataframe` method and the ``WaterOil`` object's :attr:`pyscal.WaterOil.table` attribute.
+In this tutorial we will be moving water-oil relperm data between the ``RelPerm`` object's :meth:`resqpy.olio.relperm.RelPerm.dataframe` method and the ``WaterOil`` object's :attr:`pyscal.WaterOil.table` attribute.

 .. code-block:: python